AugustGrane/Order-Status-Tracker/README.md

 ### Command Pattern Flow
 1. Service layer creates a command with necessary data
-2. Command executes on a domain object
+2. Command executes on a domain object or performs a specific operation
-3. Domain object updates its state
+3. Domain object updates its state (if applicable)
 4. Service layer persists the changes

 ### Factory Pattern Usage